-WCU's graduate program in SLP is accredited by ASHA's Council on Academic Accreditation (CAA).
+WCU's graduate program in SLP is accredited for Speech-Language Pathology by ASHA's Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology.
 Operating within the scope of ASHA standards, the Department has the freedom and ultimate responsibility for (1) the selection of students, (2) the design, implementation, and evaluation of the curriculum, (3) the evaluation of student progress, and (4) the determination of who should be awarded a degree.